gradio-app/gradio/guides/03_building_with_blocks/01_blocks_and_event_listeners.md

 1. a list of values, or
 2. a dictionary keyed by the component

-Let's first see an example of (1), where we set the the values of two output components by returning two values:
+Let's first see an example of (1), where we set the values of two output components by returning two values:

 ```python
 with gr.Blocks() as demo: